Degree Options:

 Specific Facility, Tools Or Educational Tools Available

-The EMS program uses the full range of simulation equipment from static models to high-fidelity human patient simulators.
-We currently have up-to-date cardiac monitors/defibrillators representing the same equipment graduates will encounter in the field, traditional and video laryngoscopes, ventilators, CPAP and Bilevel PAP devices, and other contemporary EMS equipment as well.
+The EMS program uses the full range of simulation equipment from static models to high-fidelity human patient simulators, Bilevel PAP devices, and other contemporary EMS equipment as well.
 In addition, we have 2 fully operational ambulances which are used to help students become accustomed to the environment in which they will be required to function upon employment.

 Additional Details